mlabuda2/nf-tower-docs/docs/monitoring/overview.md

   - **Blue** are running.
   - **Green** are successfully executed.
-  - **Yellow** are successfully executed with at least a failed task that had ignore as error strategy.
+  - **Yellow** are successfully executed where at least one task failed with an "ignore" error strategy.
-  - **Red** are jobs where at least one task fully failed and had terminate as error strategy.
+  - **Red** are successfully executed where at least one task failed with a "terminate" error strategy.
   - **Grey** are jobs that where forced to stop during execution.

 Selecting any particular run from the panel will display that run execution details.